ha1tch/dxp/doc/dxp-01-guide.md

 - **3 phases**: Maximum flexibility with reserve, validate, and execute stages

 This phase-based model provides vocabulary for patterns that developers implement repeatedly but often without recognition or formal understanding.

+### Theoretical Foundation: aci-D

+These patterns emerge from a fundamental reality: achieving full ACID properties across distributed services is impossible.
+Instead, we embrace **aci-D** (Atomicity, Consistency, Isolation-Deemphasized, Durability) - a pragmatic framework that acknowledges what's actually achievable in microservices.
+For a complete exploration of the theoretical foundations, see [dxp-04-theoretical-foundations.md](dxp-04-theoretical-foundations.md).

+### Alternative Terminology: Phased Sagas

+These patterns are sometimes referred to as "Phased Sagas" because they combine the autonomy of the Saga pattern with phase-based coordination, bridging the gap between traditional 2PC and pure Sagas.

 ---